SAP-samples/fiori-elements-opensap/week3/unit1.md

     ![](images/unit1/img_017.png)

-2. Scroll to the Analytical List Page group and select the guide **Add a new column to the table**.
+2. Scroll to the Analytical List Page group and select the guide **Add and edit table columns**.

     ![](images/unit1/img_018.png)